Backroads Trip Leaders: FAQs & Answers

 - I applied before.
 What do I need to do to be considered for the 2025 season?

-If you've applied previously please click the "APPLY NOW" button and if you use the same name and email as you did for your previous application, you will be able to edit and re-submit your prior application.
-Please note that because we have changed our video questions we would like you to re-take the video interview, and we will need an updated driving record.
+If you've applied previously, please click the "APPLY NOW" button.
+Use the same name and email address as you did for your previous application and you will be able to edit and re-submit your prior application.
+Please note that because we have changed our video questions, we would like you to re-take the video interview.
+In addition, we will need an updated driving record.

 - Which Hiring Event may I attend?